-What additional information does Nest collect and store when a user connects their device to the internet?
+What additional information does Nest collect and store when a user connects a Nest Product to the Internet?

-To access your Nest Learning Thermostat over the Internet from a computer, a smartphone or a tablet, you will need to connect it to your Wi-Fi network.
-During setup, the Nest Learning Thermostat will ask for your Wi-Fi network name (SSID) and password to connect to the Internet.
+To access your Nest Product over the Internet from a computer, a smartphone or a tablet, you will need to connect it to your Wi-Fi network.
+During setup, the Nest Product will ask for your Wi-Fi network name (SSID) and password to connect to the Internet.
 It will save this information on the device, along with your IP address, so that you can access it and control it from your computer, smartphone or tablet, and so that it can communicate with Nest servers and download software updates.

-Once connected to your Wi-Fi network, your Nest Learning Thermostat regularly uploads to Nest cloud servers the data mentioned above (excluding your Wi-Fi password) to provide you with the service.
+Once connected to your Wi-Fi network, your Nest Product regularly uploads to Nest cloud servers the data mentioned above (excluding your Wi-Fi password) to provide you with the service.

 How does Nest use the information it collects?

-We use this information to provide and improve the Nest Services, which will over time make you more comfortable and help you save energy.
-This includes information and recommendations about your energy use.
+We use this information to provide and improve Nest Products and services, including information and recommendations about your energy use.
 We may use your email address to send you this information, or to ask you to participate in surveys about your Nest use.
 We use service providers to perform some of these functions.
 Those service providers are restricted from sharing your information for any other purpose.

 We use industry-standard methods to keep this information safe and secure while transmitted over your home network and through the Internet to our cloud servers.
 Depending on your location and type of data.
 Nest may process your personal information on servers that are not in your home country.

 In what circumstances does Nest share my information?

-Under no circumstance do we share Personally Identifiable Information for any commercial or marketing purpose unrelated to the delivery of the Nest service without asking you first.
+Under no circumstance do we share Personally Identifiable Information for any commercial or marketing purpose unrelated to the delivery of Nest Products and services without asking you first.
 Period.
 We do not rent or sell our customer lists.